 In order to understand the role of mesophotic reefs we survey the reef using a remotely operated vehicle (ROV), equipped with high resolution video imagery.
 It allows us to map the extent and health of mesophotic reefs, to identify species composition and biodiversity, and to collect biological samples for analysis.
 We also use multibeam acoustic surveys to map the regional distribution of mesophotic reefs.

-For us to successfully implement conservation strategies for BIOT, it is crucial to develop an accurate understanding of the complex connections between the physical, biogeochemical and biological processes within the ecosystem.
+For us to successfully implement conservation strategies for the MPA surrounding the Chagos Archipelago, it is crucial to develop an accurate understanding of the complex connections between the physical, biogeochemical and biological processes within the ecosystem.
 We have no current understanding of how the marine ecosystem functions across all stages of the food web, from the microscopic phytoplankton which are at the basis of marine life, up to the top predators like sharks.
 Moreover, we only have limited knowledge of which stimuli influence the behaviour of different animals.
 Our ability to answer these questions has been hindered by the ongoing destruction of the marine environment.
 Crucial links between animals in the food chain have been destroyed, rendering it almost impossible to understand how a healthy ecosystem works.

 Mesophotic reefs may act as a lifeboat to threatened coral communities in a warming climate.